 3. The best way to lead your community is with justice.

 When he was a young man, my dad wanted to be a lawyer.
 He had an incredible sense of justice.
 He took a few classes in the earliest years of their marriage, but as his family grew so did his need to provide.
 He put his dream on hold without complaining, but his spirit of fighting for the “little guy” was present his whole life.

 I remember many times seeing him sitting at the dining room table with a notebook and newspaper.
 When I asked what he was doing he told me he was writing a letter to the editor.
 And write he did.
 He exercised his right to free speech frequently, and was published several times.
 I truly believe that dad’s sense of justice is one of the strongest characteristics he passed on to me.
 He may not have passed the bar but he certainly passed a legacy.

 My dad taught me that real men fight for what’s right.

 4. The best way to lead your life is with Jesus.

 When my brothers and I were little, dad made every effort to get us to church whenever his schedule allowed.
-He worked swing shifts at the plant and so he rarely had a Sunday off.
+He worked swing shifts and so he rarely had a Sunday off.
 He’d dress us all up and haul us to church.
 Inevitably we were almost always late when we got there.
 My earliest memories of church were of us huddling in the vestibule waiting for the right break in the flow of service to sneak in.

-When I became a Christian a young teenager, I remember asking my dad questions about God.
+When I became a Christian as a young teenager, I remember asking my dad questions about God.
 I was blown away at how much Bible knowledge this blue collar, uneducated man really had.
 Although he was never a deacon or church leader, he had a deep faith and an incredible reverence for God.